matias-vazquez/SistemasEmbebidos/LSE08/README.md

 }
 ```

-Thread 1 should:
+__Thread 1 should:__
 1. Read the switches from GPIO PORT
-2. Send a message to Thread 2 with the switch id (#switch/message) that was pushed
+2. Send a message to Thread 2 notifying that a switch was pushed (switch number/message)
-3. Waits and reads the acknowledgement from Thread 2.
-After receiving the acknowledgement, it is ready to send the next message
+3. Wait and read the acknowledgement from Thread 2.
+After receiving the acknowledgement, it is ready to send the next message.

-Thread 2 should:
+__Thread 2 should:__
 1. Receive and read the data from Thread 1
-2. Display in the serial port the messages (“Up/Down/Right/Left”)
+2. Display in the serial port the button direction of the pressed button: `Up` / `Down` / `Right` / `Left`
 3. Acknowledge the message reception and waits for the message.

 Demonstrate to your professor that these messages were displayed at the PC terminal and show you code.
 Report your final code including it in your document along with print screens of your program working correctly.
 Upload the files with your code as well.